o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 toc: true
 weight: 450
 ---
-In this article, we will go over the process to use project export tooling as part of the process to building and deploying games to the iOS platform.
-First, we will use the iOS export script to generate the necessary Xcode project file and prepare assets.
-Afterwards we will walk through how to ensure Xcode is setup properly to build an app for iOS.
+This guide covers how to use project export tooling to build and deploy games on iOS.
+First, we will use the iOS export script to generate an Xcode project and prepare assets.
+Afterwards we will walk through how to ensure Xcode is properly setup to build an iOS app.

 For this demonstration, we will use the O3DE Atom Sample Viewer project as our reference point for ensuring proper behavior.
 Results may vary for other projects.